VitoVan/exenv.el/README.md

 (setq exenv-modeline-function 'exenv--modeline-plain)
 ```

-You can also define your own function to format the elixir version as you like.
+You can also define your own function to format the Elixir version the way you want.